Adiksuu/Farmer-Game-Simulator/README.md

 The game was made using Python.
 The project is constantly being developed!

 ### 💚 FREE (DEMO) VERSION
-The free game (DEMO) does not have all the options such as saving, loading, more items in the store, quests and much The free game (DEMO) does not have all the options such as  more items in the store, quests and much more.
+Previously, the game had version 2!
+DEMO and FULL ACCESS, currently the full version of the game has been moved to the demo version because there was no point in making 2 different versions of the game!
 To download it, just download the file game.py above.

-### 💙 PAID (FULL ACCESS) VERSION
-The paid version of the game (FULL ACCESS) has access to many interesting options, of which there are still more and more!
-You can get the paid version after winning contests on my discord server.

 ### ❔ HOW TO USE
 To play this game, just download it (preferably its latest version)